 - request additional tests that might be needed, which could include some of the following:

 CT scan (computed tomography)

 An imaging test of the brain that uses radiation to create a picture (like an X-ray) of the brain.
-It’s usually one of the first tests given to a patient with stroke symptoms as test results give valuable information about the cause of stroke and the location and extent of brain injury.
+It’s usually one of the first tests given to a patient with stroke symptoms as test results give valuable information about the cause of stroke and the location and extent of brain tissue affected.

 MRI (magnetic resonance imaging)

 An MRI uses a large magnetic field to produce an image of the brain.
 Like the CT scan, it shows the location and extent of brain injury.
 The image produced by MRI is sharp and detailed, so it’s often used to diagnose small, deep injuries and may help determine a possible cause of the stroke.